-- Performs an annual review of the University and the OSU College of Arts and Sciences promotion and tenure criteria and procedures to ensure that Department policies are in compliance. - Performs continuous evaluation of Department P&T procedures and criteria as well as formulates and recommends revisions by the faculty where appropriate and necessary. - Reviews dossiers prepared by candidates for promotion, promotion and tenure, and fourth-year review, and prepares for the eligible faculty a detailed quantitative and qualitative evaluation of the candidate in terms of his/her own field and role in the Department, revising this evaluation, if necessary, to reflect the final vote of the eligible faculty.

-- Assembles the eligible faculty to identify associate professors for possible promotion to full professor. - Provides an annual review of every non-tenured faculty member (this evaluation will augment the annual evaluation provided by the Department Chair and concentrate on progress toward tenure related to the areas of teaching, research and service).
+- Performs an annual review of the University and the OSU College of Arts and Sciences promotion and tenure criteria and procedures to ensure that Department policies are in compliance. - Performs continuous evaluation of Department P&T procedures and criteria as well as formulates and recommends revisions by the faculty where appropriate and necessary. - Reviews dossiers prepared by candidates for promotion, promotion and tenure, and fourth-year review, and prepares for the eligible faculty a detailed quantitative and qualitative evaluation of the candidate in terms of his/her own field and role in the Department, revising this evaluation, if necessary, to reflect the final vote of the eligible faculty. - Assembles the eligible faculty to identify associate professors for possible promotion to professor. - Provides an annual review of every tenure track probationary faculty member and teaching/professional practice faculty member (this evaluation will augment the annual evaluation provided by the Department Chair and concentrate on progress toward tenure for tenure-track faculty related to the areas of teaching, research and service). - Advises Department Chair on assignment of faculty mentors for candidates preparing for promotion to Associate Professor or Professor. - Oversees the scheduling and assignment of peer faculty teaching reviews for promotion and tenure.

-Convening: In advance of College and University deadlines for fourth or sixth year faculty reviews; for reviews related to tenure and promotion from associate to full professor, the meeting schedule is based on the mandated sequence of events in the multi-level review process.
+Convening: In advance of College and University deadlines for fourth- or sixth-year faculty reviews; for reviews related to tenure and promotion from associate professor to professor, the meeting schedule is based on the mandated sequence of events in the multi-level review process.
 In this case, the committee meets to review a faculty member's core dossier and support materials early in autumn semester and prepares a letter to the departmental Chair outlining the recommendation of the committee and discussions with the faculty as a whole.

 vii.
-Technology Committee
+Technology/Resources Planning Committee

-Presiding: Committee Chair (appointed to a two-year term by the Department Chair from the membership of the committee).
+Presiding: Committee Chair (Dept. Chair appointed to a three year renewable term)

-Membership: Three or more faculty, and 2 technical staff, appointed annually by the Department Chair.
-Function: To support technology
+Membership: Three or more faculty, and at least 1 technical staff, are appointed to a three year renewable term by the Department Chair.
+The committee will also include the Department Manager and a staff representative from ASC Tech.